Varjo launches new generation of human-eye resolution VR headsets

 And the headsets have accurate eye-tracking at up to 200Hz, giving users optimized visual fidelity through foveated rendering (which makes a display run faster by blurring your peripheral vision in areas where you aren’t actively looking).

-Both devices also feature integrated Ultraleap hand tracking (licensed from Leap Motion) for natural interactions that involve tracking your finger movements.
+Both devices also feature integrated Ultraleap hand tracking (licensed from the Leap Motion creators) for natural interactions that involve tracking your finger movements.

 And the new headsets have improved comfort and usability, with a three-point precision fit headband, 40% lighter weight, active cooling, and ultra-wide optical design for removing eye strain and simulator sickness.